ankane/searchkick/README.md

 end
 ```

 Deploy and reindex your data.
-For zero downtime deployment, temporarily set `conversions: false` in your search calls until the data is reindexed.
+For zero downtime deployment, temporarily set `conversions_v2(false)` in your search calls until the data is reindexed.

 ```ruby
 Product.reindex